ionic-team/capacitor-site/docs/guides/storage.md

 ---
-title: Storage
+title: Data Storage in Capacitor
+sidebar_label: Storage
 description: Storing small to large amounts of data in Capacitor
 contributors:
   - mlynch
 ---

-# Data Storage in Capacitor

 Most apps need to persist and read local data.
 Depending on the specific use case, there are a few approaches one can take.